aadityaa-dava/UMBC-DATA606-Capstone/docs/README.md

-# Documentation
+# Docs

-This folder contains written documents related to the capstone project.
+This folder contains documentation for my capstone repository.

-It may include proposals, progress notes, reports, or reference material that help explain the purpose, process and outcomes of the project.
+## Files

+- **Resume.md**
+  My professional resume written in Markdown format as part of the capstone assignment.

+- **headshot.jpg**
+  Headshot image used in the resume.